lexibank/tlopo/out/vol2/chapter7.md

-One colour term of the form &ast;ma- + ROOT has no known non-Oceanic cognates.
-In the southeast Solomons and Micronesia we find &ast;marawa ‘green’ competing with &ast;[ma]karawa, indicating that both are derived from a base &ast;rawa of unknown meaning.
+One colour term of the form _&ast;ma-_ + ROOT has no known non-Oceanic cognates.
+In the southeast Solomons and Micronesia we find _&ast;marawa_ ‘green’ competing with _&ast;[ma]karawa_, indicating that both are derived from a base _&ast;rawa_ of unknown meaning.

 <table>
 <tr>